-4a-4b: Option 1: The LDNSR adds the IPv4 subnet or address or IPv6 prefix retrieved from SMF as ECS option as specified in RFC 7871 and sends it to C-DNS server.
+4a-4b: Option 1: The LDNSR adds the IPv4 subnet or address or IPv6 prefix provisioned by SMF during PDU session establishment or during UE mobility or retrieved from SMF in step 3 as ECS option as specified in RFC 7871 and sends it to C-DNS server.
 The C-DNS returns the DNS response including EAS IP address.

-4c-4d: Option 2a (with direct connectivity between LDNSR and L-DNS): the LDNSR sends DNS query to the L-DNS server and get the DNS response including the EAS IP address.
-After receiving the DNS response, the LDNSR provides SMF with IP address of EAS.
+4c-4d: Option 2a (with direct connectivity between LDNSR and L-DNS): the LDNSR sends DNS query to the L-DNS server provisioned by SMF during PDU session establishment or during UE mobility or retrieved from SMF in step 3 and get the DNS response including the EAS IP address.

-For both 4a-4b and 4c-4d, After receiving the DNS response, the LDNSR provides SMF with IP address of EAS and FQDN.
+For both 4a-4b and 4c-4d, After receiving the DNS response, based on the IP range(s) provided by SMF, the LDNSR may provide SMF with IP address of EAS and FQDN if the IP address of EAS in DNS response is within the IP range(s) indicated by SMF.
 Then, SMF decides whether to trigger the insertion of the ULCL/Local PSA .

-Editor’s Note: The conditions for LDNSR to send EAS IP address after receiving DNS response to SMF is FFS.

-NOTE 6: If the LDNSR is integrated into the SMF, the above interaction with SMF can be omitted.